 Nominations, letters of interest, and application materials should be sent to Ms. Dorothy Doan, GSI Department Head Search, Office of the Dean and Director, College of Agriculture, 114 Waters Hall, Kansas State University, Manhattan, Kansas 66506.
 Electronic submission is preferred and should be sent to email@example.com.
 Questions and inquiries of interest may be made to the chair of the Search and Screening Committee, Dr. Curtis Kastner, Director, Food Science Institute, Kansas State University, Manhattan, Kansas 66506, Phone: 785-532-1234; Email: firstname.lastname@example.org.

-CLOSING DATE: Review of applications begin May 9, 2014, and continues until the position is filled.
+CLOSING DATE: Review of applications begin July 31, 2014, and continues until the position is filled.
+(DEADLINE EXTENDED)

 EQUAL EMPLOYMENT OPPORTUNITY: Kansas State University is an Equal Opportunity Employer of individuals with disabilities and protected veterans.
 Background check required.